Eschatologue/CM_wiki/docs/class/artificer/armourer.md

 :   **Weapon Category:** Simple Melee
     **Damage on a Hit:** **1d8 :dmg-thun: Thunder**{ .dmg-thun } (2d8 at level 15) plus the ability modifier used for the attack roll

-**Distracting Pulse**{ .inl } When you hit a creature with a melee attack, it has Disadvantage on attack rolls against targets other than you until the start of your next turn, as the armour magically emits a distracting pulse when the creature attacks someone else.
+**Distracting Pulse**{ .inl } When you hit a creature with a melee attack, it has **:d20-dis: Disadvantage**{ .d20 } on attack rolls against targets other than you until the start of your next turn, as the armour magically emits a distracting pulse when the creature attacks someone else.

 **Defensive Field**{ .inl } While you are Bloodied, you can take a **:rsc-b: Bonus Action**{ .rsc } to gain Temporary Hit Points equal to your Artificer level.
 You lose these Temporary Hit Points if you doff the armour.